LibreShark/sharkdumps/pc-gameshark-v1.1.md

 ***⚠️ This version REQUIRES a DB-25 parallel port [copy-protection dongle](#copy-protection-dongle)!*** <br>
 [GameShark v3.0 for Windows](/pc-gameshark-v3.0.md) does ***not*** require a dongle.

 Requires DirectX 6.0, DirectX Media 6.0, and Intel Indeo codecs (all of which are bundled with the installer).
+Windows 98 SE comes preinstalled with all of these components.

 ## Software